hungys/nctu-thesis-latex/README.md

 2. Fill in the time of your submission in `covers/front.tex` and `covers/inside.tex`.

-3. In `thesis.tex`, there is a flag called `paper` which can help you switch the format between paper submission from electronic submission.
+3. In `thesis.tex`, there is a flag called `paper` which can help you switch the format between paper submission and electronic submission.

 ```
 \settoggle{paper}{false} % set to true for paper submission